Cryptocurrency Tax Laws - Here’s What You Need to Know

 How do I actually report this stuff on my taxes?

 You need two primary forms to report your crypto taxes.
 The 1040 schedule D and the 8949.
 Detail all of your trades out on your 8949 including the date acquired, date sold, proceeds, and cost basis, and then transfer the total gains to your Schedule D. For an in-depth discussion on this process, you can review our article here.

 These rules are actually not that difficult to comply with.
-We recommend using some form of crypto tax automation software to generate your capital gains / tax reports, and then simply to give these documents to your tax professional or upload them into a platform like TurboTax to complete your entire tax return.
+We recommend using some form of crypto tax automation software to generate your capital gains / tax reports, and then simply to give these documents to your tax professional or upload them into a platform like TurboTax or TaxAct to complete your entire tax return.

 *This post is for informational purposes only and should not be construed as tax or investment advice.
 Please speak to your own tax expert, CPA or tax attorney on how you should treat taxation of digital currencies.